zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Behavior Changes

 There will be a behavior change in `.components[x].actions.[onAny].wait.cluster`.
-Currently when `.cluster.condition` is empty Zarf will wait until the resource exists.
-In the v1beta1 schema, Zarf will wait for the resource to be ready using kstatus readiness checks.
+In the v1alpha1 ZarfPackageConfig when `.cluster.condition` is empty Zarf will wait until the resource exists.
+In the v1beta1 schema, when `.cluster.condition` is empty Zarf will wait for the resource to be ready using kstatus readiness checks.

 ### Component Imports